30092171/pdef/README.md

 ###### JUnit Testing
 Currently our JUnit test for the Projectile class only works within Eclipse.
 After installing Eclipse, follow these steps to run the JUnit test.
 1. Create a new project in Eclipse and ensure the JUnit 5 library is added
-2. Import all files except images folder within the game's src folder (including ProjectileTest.java) into the new project's src folder
+2. Import all files within the game's src folder (including ProjectileTest.java) into the new project's src folder
-3. Right click ProjectileTest.java > Run As > JUnit Test
+3. Right click ProjectileTest.java inside pdef.JUnit > Run As > JUnit Test

 Written By: Alex Tran